ScottPlot/ScottPlot/cookbook/readme.md

 layout.xLabelHeight = 0;
 layout.Update(width, height);

-// then force a resize (because the data area changed size) plt.Resize(width, height);
+// then force a resize (so the ticks recalculate based on the new data area) plt.Resize(width, height);

 plt.SaveFig("Figure_21b_Custom_Padding.png");